denoland/fresh/docs/canary/concepts/updating.md

 ---
 description: |
-  Fresh regularly releases new versions of the framework.
+  New versions of Fresh are regularly released.
 This page explains how to update your project.
 ---

 Fresh constists of multiple pieces which are independently versioned and